jjangga0214/ts-yarn-lerna-boilerplate/README.md

 ## Module Aliases

-There're' some cases module alias is useful.
+There're' some cases module alias becomes useful.

 1. A package with a deep and wide directory tree: For example, let's say `foo/src/your/very/deep/module/index.ts` imports `../../../../another/deep/module/index`.
 In this case, absolute path from the root(e.g. alias `#foo` -> `foo/src`) like `#foo/another/deep/module/index` can be more concise and maintainable.

 1. Dependency not located in node_modules: This can happen in monorepo.
 For instance, `@jjangga0214/bar` depends on `@jjangga0214/foo`, but the dependancy does not exist in node_modules, but in `packages/foo` directory.
-In this case, creating an alias(`@jjangga0214/foo` -> `packages/foo/src`) is needed.
+In this case, creating an alias(`@jjangga0214/foo` -> `packages/foo/src`(ts: Path Mapping)) is needed.

 (There is another case (e.g. "exporting" alias), but I'd like to omit them as not needed in this context.)